givasile/effector/docs/docs/index.md

 ## Global Effect

-???+ success "Global effect: how each feature affects the model's output, **on average**"
+???+ success "Global effect: how each feature affects the model's output **globally**, averaged over all instances."

     `Effector` offers many methods to visualize the global effect, all under a similar API.